Sum of Cubes and Beyond

 The Math Behind the Fact:

 Observation.
-Once you know the value of f for all powers you can determine f(N) for all integers N.
+Once you know the value of f for all prime powers you can determine f(N) for all integers N.

-examples of multiplicative functions are f(x)=xn for any fixed n.
+Easy examples of multiplicative functions are f(x)=xn for any fixed n.
 Note also that if f(x) is multiplicative, so is [f(x)]2 and [f(x)]2, etc. It is harder to prove (reference NZM) that:

 Theorem (*).
 If f is multiplicative, so is F(n) defined by F(n)=SUMm|nf(m), where the sum is over all divisors of n.